Access Database Templates:

 Work Order Template: Is the management of work orders critical to your business?
 If your business involves the installation and service of equipment then this database may be perfect for you.
 Do you have billable and non-billable service calls, warranty vs. non-warranty equipment?
-If you have spring and fall maintenance or shutdown/startup contracts then this database fits your business exactly. $5,000 gives you the full database, access to source code and 3 hours of customization work and a minimum of one year of support.
+If you have spring and fall maintenance or shutdown/startup contracts then this database fits your business exactly.

 We were recently contracted to develop a comprehensive work order software template database.
 The overall goal of the work order template database was to provide an easy to use, complete solution to the management of work orders related to the installation, service and maintenance of customer equipment.

 Following the work order software screen shots below, we discuss the key features of the work order software system.